-- A new cargo control document, with a new cargo control number, that is presented to change a cargo control document that had previously been submitted to the CBSA.
+- A new cargo control document (CCD), with a new cargo control number (CCN), which is presented to change a CCD that had previously been submitted to the CBSA.
 Re-manifests are generally presented to change destination office or carrier code.

 - (a) A shipment for which a carrier is responsible is one that consists of: